liuqx315/Multiscale-pattern/doc/guide/source/Mathematics.rst

 * band direct solvers, using either an internal SUNDIALS implementation or a BLAS/LAPACK implementation (serial version only),
+* sparse direct solvers, using either the KLU sparse matrix library [KLU]_, or the PThreads-enabled SuperLU_MT sparse matrix library [SuperLUMT]_ (serial or threaded vector modules only),
 * SPGMR, a scaled, preconditioned GMRES (Generalized Minimal Residual) solver without restarts,
 * SPBCG, a scaled, preconditioned Bi-CGStab (Bi-Conjugate Gradient